 - Birth & Beyond

-- o Home Visiting
+- Home Visiting

 - Parenting Education

-- o Crisis Intervention Services
+- Crisis Intervention Services

 - Social and Emotional Learning and Support (SELS)

 - Crisis Nursery

-- Birth & Beyond directly served 1,746 children ages 0-5 and 3,786 parents/caregivers through their four strategies (home visiting, parenting education, crisis intervention, and light touch support).
-One-third of the families engaged in two or more strategies within the fiscal year. - FRCs offered Home Visiting services through the evidence-based Parents as Teachers (PAT) and Healthy Families America (HFA) models, as well as the Effective Black Parenting Program (EBPP).
-In total, 862 adults in 829 families received one or more home visit. - 3.1% of the 352 children who had an intake to Birth & Beyond home visiting between March 2021 and February 2022 and had at least eight hours of home visiting had a substantiated CPS allegation up to 12 months after intake, compared with 7.9% of participants who received less than eight hours of home visiting (n = 394). - FRCs offered evidence-based Parenting Education classes such as Make Parenting A Pleasure (MPAP) and Effective Black Parenting Program (EBPP) to 492 parents.
+- ▶ Birth & Beyond directly served 1,746 children ages 0-5 and 3,786 parents/caregivers through their four strategies (home visiting, parenting education, crisis intervention, and light touch support).
+Onethird of the families engaged in two or more strategies within the fiscal year. - FRCs offered Home Visiting services through the evidence-based Parents as Teachers (PAT) and Healthy Families America (HFA) models, as well as the Effective Black Parenting Program (EBPP).
+In total, 862 adults in 829 families received one or more home visit. - o 3.1% of the 352 children who had an intake to Birth & Beyond home visiting between March 2021 and February 2022 and had at least eight hours of home visiting had a substantiated CPS allegation up to 12 months after intake, compared with 7.9% of participants who received less than eight hours of home visiting (n = 394, includes groups with less than two hours (6.1%) and two through seven hours (9.7%). - o For the second consecutive year, zero children with 8+ hours of B&B Home Visiting following a substantiated allegation experienced recurrence within 12 months. - FRCs offered evidence-based Parenting Education classes such as Make Parenting A Pleasure (MPAP) and Effective Black Parenting Program (EBPP) to 492 parents.
 On average, MPAP participants had statistically significant improvements to parenting skills and attitudes after participating in parenting education. - Crisis Intervention Services served more than 2,500 families experiencing a pressing concern or immediate need.
 Intervention specialists support families via referrals, resources, and family-focused case management. - The gateway to FRC services is through "light touch" referral or informational services, referred to as Social and Emotional Learning and Support (SELS) services.
-FRCs provided more than 9,100 SELS services to 1,232 families. - The Sacramento Crisis Nursery provided 1,762 daytime emergency child care stays and 1,373 24hour stays to nearly 350 children in 239 families.
-Crisis Nursery serves high-risk children and families, many of whom are experiencing challenges such as lack of employment, housing instability, medical needs, domestic violence, mental health, or substance use, at the time of stay. - 3% of children served during FY 2021-22 experienced a substantiated CPS allegation up to one year after intake, while 6% had a substantiated baseline allegation within the six months prior to Crisis Nursery intake. - Two-thirds (66%) of caregivers completed a crisis resolution plan.
-Crisis Nursery provided nearly 250 referrals, including 135 referrals for child care, preschool, and/or school readiness, and 59 mental health referrals. - Participants had significant reductions in parental stress, on average.
+FRCs provided more than 9,100 SELS services to 1,232 families. - ▶ The Sacramento Crisis Nursery provided 1,762 daytime emergency child care stays and 1,373 24hour stays to nearly 350 children in 239 families.
+Crisis Nursery serves high-risk children and families, many of whom are experiencing challenges such as lack of employment, housing instability, medical needs, domestic violence, mental health, or substance use, at the time of stay. - o 3% of children served during FY 2021-22 experienced a substantiated CPS allegation up to one year after intake, while 6% had a substantiated baseline allegation within the six months prior to Crisis Nursery intake. - o Two-thirds (66%) of caregivers completed a crisis resolution plan.
+Crisis Nursery provided nearly 250 referrals, including 135 referrals for child care, preschool, and/or school readiness, and 59 mental health referrals. - o Participants had significant reductions in parental stress, on average.
 Additionally, more than half (52%) of families completing an exit interview felt that Crisis Nursery reduced their stress.